nazimboudeffa/nazimboudeffa.github.io/index.md

 The Discord server is left public [Let's Code Better Together](https://discord.gg/EpZTKMb)

-The Slack one will stay private and and a 30 days invit is sent when you [TIP ME](https://fr.tipeee.com/nazimboudeffa)
+The Slack one will stay private and a 30 days invit is sent when you [TIP ME](https://fr.tipeee.com/nazimboudeffa)

 ...
 UPDATING the after Covid-19 quaranteen [#StayAtHome](https://twitter.com/search?q=%23StayAtHome)